HeyHarry3636/CrossSections_python/README.md

 # Cross-Sections (crossSections_05262016.py)
 ## Synopsis

-This script was developed to automate the process of drawing cross-sections through stream centerline using ArcGIS.
+This [script] (crossSections_05262016.py) was developed to automate the process of drawing cross-sections through stream centerline using ArcGIS.
 The cross-sections are perpendicular to the streamline while within the channels banks, then become perpendicular to the valley walls once out of the banks.

 ## Script Inputs